 A separate subsection applies to all minors, stating, "[a]n individual who has engaged in commercial sexual activity is not criminally liable or subject to delinquency proceeding in the family court for prostitution or solicitation to commit a sexual act if the individual was a minor at the time of the offense."
-Although widely applicable to all minors, this subsection requires the child to physically engage in a commercial sex act, meaning non-criminalization would not extend to offenses that fall short of the completed act.
+Although widely applicable to all minors, this subsection appears to require that the child physically engage in a commercial sex act, meaning non-criminalization would not extend to offenses that fall short of the completed act, such as solicitation or loitering.

 Under either non-criminalization provision, the child is presumed to be an abused and/or neglected child.
 Unfortunately, any resulting service response is not required to be specialized to the needs of commercially sexually exploited youth.
-Further, Rhode Island law specially allows an exploited child to be seized, detained, and held as a witness in a proceeding against the child's perpetrator.
-This practice conflicts with the non-criminalization provisions noted above and risks re-traumatizing a youth survivor.
+Further, Rhode Island's non-criminalization law specially allows an exploited child to be seized, detained, and held as a witness in a proceeding against the child's perpetrator.